devkral/devise_pam_authenticatable/README.md

       attr_accessor :password
       @password = nil

+      # in case other devise modules complain about missing password
+      # and the password is not mirrored
+      def password_required?
+        false
+      end

     end

 pam_service: "system-auth" is optional.
 By default the pam service specified in config.pam_default_service is used.